codingBeast25/Blockchain-based-File-Storage/README.md

 <h2> Project Demo </h2>

 <h2> Project Information </h2>
 We developed a web-based application for decentralized file storing using blockchain.
 In this application any user can upload as many files as he/she likes.
-All other peers and the user himself can download and access those file in their system.
+All other peers and the user himself can download and access those file in their system. <br />
 We are using randomly generated nonce in proof of work concept to acheive the required difficulty (diff = 3).
 Once peer uploads the file, the file is stored in a block including username, filesize and file data.
 These block gets appended to the current blockchain, which makes it incredibly hard to edit or delete the file/block.
 File can be of any type and any size.

 <h3>Importance of Blockchain:</h3>